 A bad knee can ruin the best-laid plans for an active weekend, get in the way of your walk to the park, or even leave you in excruciating pain.
-That’s why you need to get smart by exercising safely and strengthening your knees.
-Some simple routines which you can easily work into your day can help build up a weak knee.
-In fact, you should probably try and zero in on exercises that can help ward off knee trouble in the first place.
+That is why you need to get smart by exercising safely and strengthening your knees.
+Best picks include - knee bends, heel cord stretch, toe flex, knee press, mini squats, hamstring curls, and leg extensions.

 If you’re an active person or are into fitness, you probably spend hours working out your abs and glutes.
 And if a sedentary lifestyle is more your thing or you struggle with being overweight, your knees probably bear the brunt of that extra weight.
 A bad knee can ruin the best-laid plans for an active weekend, get in the way of your walk to the park, or even leave you in excruciating pain.
 It may be high time you gave your knees some TLC.
 Our knees bear much of the load we carry, including our own body weight.
 And like any part of the body, they need the right care to stay in top form and to keep supporting your lifestyle.

 Here are some exercises to help them stay strong or to help you regain full function of your knees if they are weak or recovering from injury.
 These can strengthen your knee muscles, lower pressure and strain on the knee joint, and improve shock absorption capabilities.
 Muscles to focus on include the quadriceps, hamstrings, abductors, and adductors, which are in the front, back, inner, and outer thigh, in addition to the buttock muscles.1